waterwheel31/datastructure_algoithm_2/python/comments.md

 #### Project2

-used recurrsive algorithm since the depth of the directory is not sure.
-The efficiency is O(n) for time and memory where n is number of folders + files
+uUsed recurrsive algorithm since the depth of the directory is not sure.
+Considering the recurssivenessl, space complexity is O (m x n) where m is the number of directories and n is the number of files per directory.
+This can be simplified as O(N) where N is the total number of files.

+Time efficiency is O(n) where n is number of the files + directories

 #### Project3

 Huffman coding is good for compressing, but it seems the efficiency is not so much efficient.
-It is O(n), since it is needed to search all the nodes in worst cases.
+It is O(n log(n)) since there is need of sorting at the beginning.

 #### Project4

 Used recurrsive algorithm since the depth is unknown.
+Memory efficiency is O(m) where m is the number of tree depth.
-The efficiency is O(n) where n is number of groups and users
+Time efficiency is O(n) where n is the number of users

 #### Project5